technicalpickles/technicalpickles.github.com/_posts/2008-06-06-software-development-practices-and-lessons-seen-while-moving-into-a-new-apartment.markdown

   * Instead of worrying too much, we set to start shuffling furniture around
  * Make lots of small changes, and get feedback along the way
   * Move some furniture, and see how it works.
 It was also a good excuse for a break.

  * The first 80% is easy and quick.
-The last 20% takes a lot longer
+The last 20% takes a lot longer.
   * I had the majority of the boxes unpacked within the first day.
 But getting everything to its ultimate home will take quite a bit longer.

 With the move done and out of the way, I should be able to settle into a more regular blogging schedule now.